shane-dalton/metanewsmeta/README.md

+# - This project is no longer under development due to the changes in twitter API prices -
 # metanewsmeta

 The end goal is to produce a time series collection data pipeline that serves as a sentiment aggregation platform for news from twitter and displays the positivity/negativity of a subset of news stations on a daily basis.